akhtar-husain/react-validator/README.md

   {
     field: 'email',
     validations: ['required', 'email'],
-    name: 'User email' // used to show error
+    name: 'User email' // used to show in error message },
-  },
   {
     field: 'password',
     validations: ['required', 'password', 'confirm', 'digit:10'],
-    name: 'Password' // used to show error
+    name: 'Password' // used to show in error message }
-  }
 ];